gambiolo/gambiolo/README.md

 - 🔧 nor artisanery /
 - 🍎 nor gardening /
 - 🎓 nor sholarly /
-- 🐺 nor design /
+- 🐺 not design /
-- ✂  nor coding /
+- ✂  not coding /
-- 🎛 nor DJing /
+- 🎛 not DJing /
-- 📷 nor art /
+- 📷 not art /

--  ( ͡° ͜ʖ ͡°) but we surely we're into [publishing](https://elpaquetedigitanne.substack.com/) < subscribe to ''el paquete Digitanne''
+-  ( ͡° ͜ʖ ͡°) but we surely into [publishing](https://elpaquetedigitanne.substack.com/) < subscribe to ''el paquete Digitanne''